Repoformer: Selective Retrieval for Repository-Level Code Completion: Results

 \subsection{\textsc{Repoformer} achieves strong code completion performance via selective RAG}

 Next, we evaluate the code completion performance of \textsc{Repoformer}.
-We compare the following three settings\footnote{We do not consider iterative retrieval because we found the first iteration contributes the majority of the performance gains.}.
+We compare the following three settings\footnote{We do not consider iterative retrieval because we find that single-iteration RAG already achieves the majority of the performance gains from multi-iteration RAG.}.
 For the first two baselines, we use the state-of-the-art single-iteration prompting pipeline (\citet{zhang2023repocoder}, detailed in \cref{detailed-rag-setup}).
-We use StarCoder models due to their strong performance compared to the CodeGen family.
+We use StarCoder models due to their strong performance among the open-source code LMs.